rh-ecosystem-edge/recert/docs/design.md

 #### etcd scanning

 recert will fetch all etcd values of `secrets`, `configmaps`, `machineconfigs` and a few other kinds.
-Since etcd doesn't store YAMLs for most resources, and instead stores a protobuf binary encoding of the resources, `recert` for now has to use [ouger](https://github.com/omertuc/ouger/) to convert those resources from and to YAML (this is usually done by kube-apiserver when you normally use kubernetes, but with recert we use direct etcd access).
+Since kube-apiserver doesn't store raw JSONs in etcd for most resources, and instead stores a protobuf binary encoding of the resources, `recert` has to use protobuf definitions copied from the kubernetes repo in order to be able to decode/encode those values.

 For each kind of resource, `recert` has specialized code to scan it for cryptographic objects. i.e., recert will not simply brute-force blindly